On the spectra of Commuting Graphs: Introduction

-In this paper, we study the spectrum of the Laplacian matrix of the commuting graph $\mathcal C_G$ associated to a finite group $G$.
-The Laplacian spectrum of a graph contains inherent information about various graph invariants such as connectivity, diameter, isoperimetric number, maximum cut, independence number, genus, mean distance, bandwidth-type parameters, see \cite{MR2571608,MR1170831,MR1105467,MR318007,MR1275613}.
+Our primary aim is to decode various group-theoretic information from the spectra of the adjacency, the Laplacian, and the signless Laplacian of a commuting graph.
+We use the term \emph{``spectra of a commuting graph"} to denote these three spectra together.
+The Laplacian spectrum of a graph contains inherent information about various graph invariants such as connectivity, diameter, isoperimetric number, maximum cut, independence number, genus, mean distance, and bandwidth-type parameters, see \cite{MR2571608,MR1170831,MR1105467,MR318007,MR1275613}.
 Moreover, the investigation of the Laplacian spectrum enriches the study of natural phenomena involving diffusion, such as synchronization, random walk, consensus \cite{MR4079051,MR1910670,MR1877614,MR3801977,MR4033495}.

-Given a finite group $G$, the Laplacian matrix $L$ of the associated commuting graph $\mathcal{C}_G$ is given by Each row of the matrix $L$ sums to $0$.
-Hence, $0$ is an eigenvalue of the matrix $L$ with the eigenvector $(1,\ldots,1)^{\rm t} \in \mb R^G$.
-By Lemma \ref{zer}, one gets that the multiplicity of the eigenvalue $0$ is $1.$ We summarize below the results obtained for the nonzero eigenvalues of the matrix $L$.

-\begin{itemize} \item Theorem \ref{com} describes that the only nonzero eigenvalue of $L$ is $|G|$ with the multiplicity $|G| -1$, whenever $G$ is an abelian group. \item For any non-abelian group $G$, eigenvalues of $L$ of $\mathcal C_G$ (with lower bounds on their multiplicities) are described in Lemma \ref{mul-order} and Theorem \ref{mul-c}. \item Additionally, if the group $G$ has the property: for all $u,v\in G\setminus Z(G)$, either $C(u)=C(v) \text{~or~} C(u)\cap C(v)=Z(G),$ then Theorem \ref{main} describes a complete list of the eigenvalues of the Laplacian matrix of the graph $\mathcal C_G$. \item The algebraic connectivity of $\mathcal C_G$ associated to any finite group $G$ is given by the cardinality of the center of $G$, noted in Corollary \ref{center-eig}. \item Moreover, we determine various graph invariants (such as isoperimetric number, clique number, mean distance, etc.) of the commuting graph $\m C_G$ in terms of its Laplacian spectrum in Section \ref{app}.
-Also, an estimation for independence number for the commuting graph associated to a finite group is provided. \end{itemize} We emphasize that our proofs are constructive.
-It provides a complete description of the eigenspaces of the matrix $L$ as well.
+The spectra of a commuting graph are well-studied in the literature, see \cite{cameron2021graphs,MR4461661,MR4443447,MR4338337,MR4296337} and the references therein.
+To the best of our knowledge, there is not much information available on the complete spectra of the commuting graph of a finite group, albeit on particular families of groups \cite{MR4553232,MR4338337,MR4041692,MR3769593}.
+However, more specific spectral information can be derived for various families of groups, cf. \Cref{all-pendant}, \Cref{non_nbd} and \Cref{non_nbd_q}.

+We end this section with a highlight of the key results and ideas. \begin{itemize}[leftmargin=*] \item Let $G$ be a finite group.
+A complete description of the spectra of the Laplacian, the signless Laplacian and the adjacency of $\com{G}$ are provided in \Cref{complete-l}, \Cref{complete-q} and \Cref{complete-a}, respectively.
+Some eigenvalues of the spectra of $\m C_G$ can be deduced directly whereas for the rest, we define an equivalence relation on $G$ in \Cref{equidef} and produce a quotient graph $ \Gamma_{G/\mathfrak{G}}$ (which is `smaller' than $\com{G}$).
+Consequently, it enables to conclude that the eigenvalues of the associated matrices of the quotient graph are the eigenvalues for the corresponding matrices of $\m C_G.$ \item On the other hand, \Cref{center_LG} yields a spectral method to compute the center of a finite group $G$ which helps us to figure out the center of $G$ from one Laplacian eigenvalue of $\com{G}$ and its eigenspace.